InfernalWraith/Command-Lists/Go.md

 ## Basics
 Official docs can be found at https://pkg.go.dev/std

+Every Go program is comprised of one or more Go packages.
 A Go package can be thought of as a project or a workspace.
 It's a collection of common source code files.
 A package can have many related files inside of it, with each file ending in the `.go` file extension.
 Each file in the package needs to have the statement `package PACKAGE_NAME` at the top (so `package examplePackage` for a package called `examplePackage`).

 There are two types of packages: **executable** and **reusable**. **Executable** packages create an executable file once built.
-Reusable packages are like code dependencies or libraries, they contain reusable logic and helper functions which help us reuse code on future projects.
+Reusable packages are like code dependencies or libraries, they contain reusable logic and helper functions which allow us to reuse code on future projects.
 The name of the package determines if a package is executable or reusable - a package is named `main` to make it an executable package, while any other name results in reusable packages.
 An executable package **must** have a function inside it called `main`, which runs automatically once the program is executed.

 Packages can be imported using the `import "examplePackage"` command.
 When importing multiple packages, parentheses should be opened after the `import` keyword and each package should go on a new line: